audiencepipe/cloudflare-analytics-js/packages/browser/README.md

 ```

 You can then configure the Browser SDK to send events directly to Google Tag Manager by enabling the `Google Tag Manager` destination:
-> **Note**: The write key can be set to any value, but it is required as a parameter for the SDK to function properly.

 ```js
 cfevents.load('WRITE_KEY', {